airborne-commando/OPSEC-OSINT-Tools/README.md

 - Use the results from TinEye, lenso, Facecheck.ID, Pimeyes et al and upload it to yandex for the full username URL (that is if TinEye didn't beat Yandex to it)
 - Still would have to be of a Face and needed to be indexed by TinEye.

+For the other clues, use tools such as blackbird(maigret-night GUI under crow tab or blackbird web), maigret(maigret night), people search tools(data brokers), breached data for leads.

 **Files**: